CLI Commands

 ez check

-Checks syntax and types for a file or directory without running it.
+Type-checks a file or project without compiling or running it.

 ez check main.ez # Check a single file